maximilian-gelbrecht/MCBB.jl/README.md

 Library and Script with Example to explore High Dimensional Bifurcations with sample and clustering based methods using Julia language.

-It uses Julia 1.0/1.1 (and is not backwards compatible to Julia < v0.7)
+It uses Julia 1.x (and is not backwards compatible to Julia < v0.7)

 # NEWS

-Most plots and cluster evaluation function have been rewritten to include plot recipes for easier plotting.

-Check out the documentation for detailed info, at `?cluster_membership`, `?MCBB.ClusterMembershipResult`, `?cluster_measures_sliding_histograms`, `?MCBB.ClusterMeasuresHistogramResult`, `?cluster_measures`, `?MCBB.ClusterMeasureResult`.
+Moved to GitHub.
+Some things still need to be updated accordingly.

 # Install